brack3t/Djrill/README.rst

 Djrill is an email backend for Django users who want to take advantage of the Mandrill_ transactional email service from MailChimp_.

+In general, Djrill "just works" with Django's built-in `django.core.mail`_ package.
+You can also take advantage of Mandrill-specific features like tags, metadata, and tracking.

 An optional Django admin interface is included.
 The admin interface allows you to:

 * Check the status of your Mandrill API connection.